Skip to content

 Is cagrilintide expensive, and will insurance cover it?

 CagriSema and cagrilintide monotherapy are expected to be expensive, consistent with other GLP-1-based weight-loss medications.
-Comparable drugs (Wegovy, Zepbound) have list prices of approximately $1,000-1,400 per month without insurance.
-Commercial pricing for CagriSema will likely be similar or higher given dual-component nature.
-Insurance coverage depends on: (1) FDA indication (obesity vs diabetes), (2) specific insurance plan, (3) prior authorization requirements (typically BMI ≥30 or ≥27 with comorbidities), (4) step therapy requirements (may need to try other drugs first).
-Many insurance plans are expanding obesity drug coverage given demonstrated benefits, but coverage remains inconsistent.
+Comparable drugs (Wegovy, Zepbound) have list prices of roughly $1,000-1,400 per month without insurance, and a dual-component product could be similar or higher.
+Insurance coverage depends on (1) FDA indication (obesity vs diabetes), (2) the specific plan, (3) prior authorization requirements (typically BMI >=30, or >=27 with comorbidities), and (4) step-therapy requirements (trying other drugs first).
+Many plans are expanding obesity-drug coverage, but it remains inconsistent.
 Manufacturer assistance programs, employer benefits, and specialty pharmacy negotiations can reduce out-of-pocket costs.
-Off-label compounded versions are sometimes less expensive but raise quality/safety concerns.
+Off-label compounded versions are sometimes cheaper but raise quality and safety concerns.

 Research Tools